Sophia Yin: Writing and media

-Yin's first book was The Small Animal Veterinary Nerdbook, which she initially compiled while an undergraduate.
+Yin's first book was The Small Animal Veterinary Nerdbook, which she initially compiled while an veterinary student.
 The first edition of the Nerdbook, published in 2000, sold 4,500 copies.
 After the third edition had been published, it sold more than 40,000 copies.

 In 1999, Yin began writing a column for the San Francisco Chronicle, which appeared every two weeks.
 Yin appeared on the Animal Planet television shows Dogs 101 and Weird, True & Freaky in 2008.

 Yin created many YouTube videos to help pet owners with handle their animals' behavioral problems, and to promote stress-free handling techniques to veterinary professionals.
 She also produced educational booklets and posters to educate veterinary staff, dog trainers, other pet professionals and pet owners on how to interact in positive ways with their dogs and cats.
 In 2010, Yin was included in Bark Magazine's 100 Best and Brightest in the World of Dogs, which praised her ability to impart knowledge to fellow professionals and members of the public.

 Other books authored by Yin include Low Stress Handling, Restraint and Behavior Modification of Dogs & Cats, and How to Behave So Your Dog Behaves and Perfect Puppy in 7 Days.
 Her DVDs include Creating a Pet-Friendly Hospital, Animal Shelter or Petcare Business; Towel Wrap Techniques for Handling Cats with Skill and Ease; and Creating the Perfect Puppy.
 Yin also had her own publishing company, Cattle Dog Publishing.